Recommendations

 An agitated and desperate man spares no expense in insisting that Mason represent him against a neighbor's howling dog and act as executor of his will.

-Critics widely regard The Case of the Howling Dog as a cult-favorite piece of Crime cinema.
+Critics widely regard The Case of the Howling Dog as a cult-favorite piece of Drama cinema.
 Its character-driven intensity is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 View Details